IBM/watson-stt-wer-python/README.md

 A third column, "Reference", will be included with the reference transcription, if a `reference_transcriptions_file` is found as source.

 # Analysis
-Simple python package to approximate the Word Error Rate (WER), Match Error Rate (MER), Word Information Lost (WIL) and Word Information Preserved (WIP) of a transcript.
+Simple python package to approximate the Word Error Rate (WER), Match Error Rate (MER), Word Information Lost (WIL) and Word Information Preserved (WIP) of one or more transcripts.

 ## Setup
 Your config file must have references for the `reference_transcriptions_file` and `stt_transcriptions_file` properties.

 * **Reference file** (`reference_transcriptions_file`) is a CSV file with at least columns called `Audio File Name` and `Reference`.
 The `Reference` is the actual transcription of the audio file (also known as the "ground truth" or "labeled data").
-NOTE: In your audio file name, make sur you put the full path (eg. ./audio1.wav)
+NOTE: In your audio file name, make sure you put the full path (eg. ./audio1.wav)
 * **Hypothesis file** (`stt_transcriptions_file`) is a CSV file with at least columns called `Audio File Name` and `Hypothesis`.
 The `Hypothesis` is the transcription of the audio file by the Speech to Text engine.
 The `transcribe.py` script can create this file.

 ## Execution